Prescribed Fire Burn Boss Type 2

 - Ensure necessary agreements are in place.

-- Coordinate and/or confirm with the appropriate resource management specialists that the plan meets land/resource management and operational objectives.
+- Develop resource and prescribed fire objectives.
+Confirm with the appropriate resource management specialists that the plan meets land/resource management and operational objectives.

-- Consult with the technical reviewer to ensure that all prescribed fire plan elements are adequately addressed.
+- Consult with a technical reviewer to ensure all prescribed fire plan elements are adequately addressed.

-- Perform a technical review of a low or moderate complexity prescribed fire plan, or confirm this has taken place.
+- Perform a technical review of a low or moderate complexity prescribed fire plan.

 - Make any necessary amendments to the prescribed fire plan.